Diaan/plink/README.md

 # plink

-trying to make one of those cool sample/looping thingies
+:musical_note: trying to make one of those cool sample/looping thingies